Santosh-16k/Log.md/100days_log.md

 ## Day 20: July 25, 2018
 Got access to Intel Movidius.
 Completed installation and now working on experimentation with running basics codes on Movidius

+## Day 21: July 26, 2018
+Worked on getting comfortable with tensorflow.

+## Day 22: July 27, 2018
+Learnt using git on command line and got to know features of the same.
+I wasn't using git until I started #100DaysofMLCode

+## Day 23: July 28, 2018
+Learnt about various gradient descent optimizers.

+## Day 24: July 29, 2018
+Learnt about techniques used to reduce overfitting.

+## Day 25: July 30, 2018
+Found a good reviewed courses on fast.ai.
+Explored other courses to improve knowledge.
+Will be working on fast.ai course from tomorrow.